The Deeper Question

 FaithBarista_FreshJamBadgeG(I’m participating in Faith Barista’s Faith Jam.
 Every week she’s asking other bloggers to “jam like musicians” on a faith related topic.
 Today’s post is my riff on “God’s Purpose for Me.”
 If you’re interested in the notes others added to this Faith Jam, go check out her site and follow the links.)

-5 Responses to “The Deeper Question”
+5 responses to “The Deeper Question”